Demystifying the Most Common Root Canal Myths

 Schedule Your Appointment with Gentle Dental Care, LLC Today

-Dr. Brad Strober, Dr. Cynthia Butkofski, Dr. Rebecca Kucharsky Hiess, and the committed and dedicated team at Gentle Dental Care LLC understand that some patients are concerned about root canals.
+Dr. Brad Strober, Dr. Cynthia Butcofski, Dr. Rebecca Kucharsky Hiess, and the committed and dedicated team at Gentle Dental Care LLC understand that some patients are concerned about root canals.
 That’s why we always take the time to explain every step of the procedure to put them at ease.

 If you have questions about root canals or need to schedule an appointment, call us at 732-549-5660 or send us a message online.
 We proudly serve Edison, NJ, and surrounding areas.